What is Glaucoma?

-Majority of the cases are idiopathic but hereditary is also an important risk factor.
+Majority of the cases are idiopathic, but hereditary is also a significant risk factor.
 Other causes include trauma, congenital eye defects, frequent use of some drugs etc.

 What are the symptoms of Glaucoma?

-Most of the patients do not have any visual symptoms till the later stages of the disease; hence, Glaucoma has been nicknamed “The Silent Thief of Vision”.
-The peripheral vision field starts to shrink, so that the patient has a tubular vision.
+Most of the patients do not have any visual symptoms until the later stages of the disease; hence, Glaucoma has been nicknamed “The Silent Thief of Vision”.
+The peripheral vision field starts to shrink so that the patient has a tubular vision.
 If not treated timely all of the vision may be lost.